skmamunkhan072/L2-B2-assignment-2/README.md

 1. This ser code uses a summary
 2. first git clone this repository
 3. all dependencies install command ( yarn )
-4. create a user request, and data tracker and this is a post-request {
+4. create a user request, and data tracker and this is a post-request
+5. exemplum code
+ {
     "userId": "18",
     "username": "johanKhan",